Guana River - Things to Do

 Hiking and Bicycling

 Miles of hiking trails are located throughout the area; some lead to observation platforms with magnificent marsh views.
-See the Guana River trail map (scroll to see north and south ends) for trail locations.
+See the Guana River Recreation Guide for trail locations.
 Biking is permitted on most named and numbered roads, established trails and fire lines.

 Enjoy spectacular views from atop your horse.
 Horses are permitted on most named and numbered roads, established trails and fire lanes but note, horses are prohibited during archery, muzzleloading gun, general gun, small game and spring turkey seasons.